Business Administration (BBA, Laurier) and Mathematics (BMath, UW) (Double Degree Co-op program)

 Normally, if you do not receive an offer of admission to the program you applied to, you will automatically be considered for admission to an alternative program, if space permits.
 See more about our alternate offers of admission.

 Residence applications are completed online.
-You will receive details and deadlines in Laurier's New Student Welcome Book that will be mailed to you with your offer of admission.
-Residence is guaranteed to first-year high school students whose application form and deposit are received by the posted deadline.
+You will receive details and deadlines in Laurier's First-Year Student Welcome Book that will be mailed to you with your first offer of admission.
+Residence is guaranteed to students coming into university for the first time and whose application form and deposit are received by the posted deadline.
 Find more information about residence at Laurier.